Codexpect/adobe-commerce-mcp/README.md

-# Adobe Commerce / Magento Open Source MCP
+# Adobe Commerce / Magento MCP

 A Model Context Protocol (MCP) tool for integrating with the Magento REST API.
 No direct SQL or server access required.